FloodRunner/FloodRunner/SandboxRunner/README.md

 ### Building docker image

-The image can be built using the Dockerfile with `docker build -f Dockerfile -t jellydock/floodrunner-sandboxrunner .` .
+**NB** Specify the version you want to push as the tag The image can be built using the Dockerfile with `docker build -f Dockerfile -t jellydock/floodrunner-sandboxrunner:v3 .` .
 This will build the container with default environment variables:

 - NODE_ENV = "Production"
 - MAX_RETRIES = 3